Six-DoF Hand-Based Teleoperation for Omnidirectional Aerial Robots: Conclusion

 \section{Conclusion}

-In this work, we proposed an aerial teleoperation system for omnidirectional aerial robots that brings the flexibility of human hands into the air.
-Based on this system, we designed an interaction framework including \textit{Spherical Mode}, \textit{Cartesian Mode}, \textit{Operation Mode}, and \textit{Locking Mode}, with appropriate applications demonstrated through a valve-turning experiment.
-We hope that the interaction approaches defined in this article will serve as valuable references for the aerial manipulation community.
+In this work, we proposed an intuitive aerial teleoperation system for omnidirectional aerial robots that brings the flexibility of human hands into aerial environments.
+Based on this system, we designed an interaction framework including \textit{Spherical Mode}, \textit{Cartesian Mode}, \textit{Operation Mode}, and \textit{Locking Mode}, which were jointly evaluated in a vertically mounted valve-turning experiment.
+We hope the interaction framework defined in this work can serve as a valuable reference for the aerial manipulation community.

-In the future, we will make the system stand-alone by enabling both the wearable devices and the robot to determine their poses using only onboard sensors.
-Additionally, visual feedback from the robot could be enhanced to force feedback, thereby upgrading the system to bilateral teleoperation.
-Finally, the end effector could be adapted for additional applications, such as cleaning and inspection, which may require alternative interaction methods.
+Future work first includes fully onboard state estimation (e.g., using GPS or LiDAR) for both the robot and wearable devices, aiming to enable teleoperation in the wild.
+In addition, a gimbal-mounted camera can be used to stream first-person video for remote teleoperation beyond visual range \cite{hatano_improved_2025}.
+Another challenge in remote teleoperation is signal delay, which could be mitigated through human behavior prediction.
+Moreover, visual feedback from the robot could be upgraded to force feedback, enabling bilateral teleoperation.
+The data gloves can also be enhanced with haptic devices \cite{zhu_haptic-feedback_2020} to better capture human intent.
+Finally, supported by various end-effectors, hand gestures can be extended to more complex tasks (such as in-air grasping or tool usage), which may require alternative interaction methods, including \textit{shared control} \cite{selvaggio_autonomy_2021} between human and machine.
+This is particularly important for compound rotations that exceed the natural flexibility of the human wrist and forearm.